Achomi people: Migration to GCC Countries

 Beyond architecture, the Bastakis also introduced mahiyawa, a highly pungent sauce made from fermented fish and spices.
-It is typically enjoyed with fresh Bastaki bread.
+It is typically consumed with fresh Bastaki bread.
 Though considered a delicacy by many, particularly among khodmooni families in Dubai, mahiyawa is very much an acquired taste.
-Achomis/Khodmoonis from Dubai often send bottles of it, emphasizing its cultural significance.
+Achomis/Khodmoonis from Dubai often send bottles of it.

 Assimilation

 In the GCC Region

 In Dubai, the Al-Maktoum rulers welcomed newcomers for their wealth and trading expertise.
 Many thrived, with some engaging in Dubai's burgeoning "gold trade."
 Their success was further bolstered during the 1960s and 1970s by Sheikh Rashid's open-door commercial policies, which avoided favoritism toward Arabs and encouraged economic inclusivity.

 The Larestani/Achumi people have generally contributed greatly to the economy of Dubai, and are as such very well respected.

 However, not all interactions were positive.
 In 1904, anti-Persian rioting broke out in the markets of Manama, marking the first recorded instance of local resistance against migrants in Bahrain.
 The British labeled the incident as "anti-Persian" and subsequently took control over the affairs of Iranian migrants in Bahrain.
 In response, the Iranian central government requested British assistance to ensure justice for its citizens in Bahrain.
 According to Lindsay Stephenson, speaker for Ajam Media Collective, this request was a temporary measure rather than an attempt to permanently cede jurisdiction, reflecting the historically fluid and overlapping borders in the Persian Gulf region.

 In 1928, violence erupted in Dubai against Iranian-origin merchants after the British intercepted a boat in the Persian Gulf carrying kidnapped women and children from Dubai to Iran.
 Suspicion fell on the British agent of Iraqi origin for inciting this unrest, necessitating British intervention to restore order.
 Additional challenges arose during the 1950s and 1960s with tensions fueled by Arab nationalist movements.

 In the 1950s the British protectorate started the gradual process of Arabizing the Persian locals.
 The imposed Arab identity, much like the imposed Fars identity in Iran, did not help in preserving the language in which is in decline, but by any means, there still exists a minority of them that are bilingual and sometimes even trilingual Achomis who excel in Achomi, Persian, Arabic, and sometimes even English.
 Those who do not speak it still held on to their khodmooni culture in the form of music and foods.